383Project/engineering-code-of-conduct/lifecycle/support/infrastructure-monitoring-policy.md

 ## Non-Compliance and Consequences

-Non-compliance with this Infrastructure Monitoring Policy may result in
+Non-compliance with this Infrastructure Monitoring Policy may result in data loss, compromised system security, or regulatory violations.
+Non-compliant individuals may be subject to disciplinary action.

+By following this Infrastructure Monitoring Policy, we ensure consistent and secure logging practices, protect log data integrity, and maintain compliance with data protection requirements.